DanielPollithy/danielpollithy.github.io/_posts/2018-03-26-svm-compared-to-decision-tree.md

 ![Screenshot from 2018-03-26 13-44-46.png]({{site.baseurl}}/images/Screenshot from 2018-03-26 13-44-46.png)

 This plot shows the amount of days I went to work by week day in the test data (one year).
-The enumeration stars with 1=Monday and ends with 7=Sunday.
+The enumeration starts with 1=Monday and ends with 7=Sunday.

 ## Decision tree